jxdesign/SmartRewards/README.md

 [Latest iterations and builds](https://github.com/jxdesign/SmartRewards/pulls?q=is%3Apr+is%3Aclosed)

-## Add it to your phone
+## Adding it to your phone

-If you'd like to add your bot to your phone, please send me an email and I can get you set up.
+If you'd like to add the bot to your phone to text it, please send me an email and I can get you set up.
 My email can be found [on my bio page](https://github.com/jxdesign).

 ## Submit feedback